LIVE & LET LIVE, LET US SAVE GOOD ENVIRONS TO OUR FUTURE GENERATIONS!

 Normal decibel level for human beings is 60.
 An increase by 10 decibels means double the noise volume and intensity.

-Allergic bronchitis, acute exacerbation of bronchial asthma, chronic bronchitis, ephysema, COPD (chronic obstructive pulmonary diseases), allergic rhinitis, laryngitis, ssinusitis, pneumonia and common cold increase during this times, reports Dr Naarendra B Rawal, consultant chest physician and pulmonologist.
+Children, pregnant women and those suffering from respiratory problems suffer the most due to excessive noise.
+It results in making them hyperactive or withdrawn, says Dr Jitendra Nagpal, psychiatrist, Vidyasagar Institute of Mental Health and Neurosciences (VIMHAS), Allergic bronchitis, acute exacerbation of bronchial asthma, chronic bronchitis, ephysema, COPD (chronic obstructive pulmonary diseases), allergic rhinitis, laryngitis, ssinusitis, pneumonia and common cold increase during this times, reports Dr Naarendra B Rawal, consultant chest physician and pulmonologist.
 The number of his patients doubles during Diwali.
 The firework is one of the provoking factors for childhood bronchial asthma, he adds.

 The Toxics Link study pointed out that there is threat of exposure even from the unburnt material.
 These particles are very small (1 to 5 microns in size) and contain metals along with carbon.